-We refer to policies imposing costs on consumers as demand-side policies, and policies imposing costs on producers as supply-side policies.
-Both types of policies have been used across a variety of economic transformations.
+We refer to policies imposing costs on consumers as demand-side policies, and policies imposing costs on producers as supply-side policies.1 Both types of policies have been used across a variety of economic transformations.
 Supply-side policies are central in industrial policy: to alter the sectoral composition of the economy, governments impose costs on some producers with the goal of upgrading and phasing out obsolete industries (Johnson 1982).
 Demand-side policies also matter.
 For example, the developmental states of East Asian economies required "forced savings" from consumers to finance industrial development, thus levying a quasi tax (Krieckhaus 2002).
 Similarly, countries today are leveraging carbon taxes on consumers to promote energy efficient behavior and low-carbon energy sources (Rabe, Kraft, and Kamieniecki 2018).

-Domestic Institutions and Economic Transformation
+3. Domestic Institutions and Economic Transformation

-To test our theory, we examine domestic institutions as a source of variation in the availability of insulation and compensatory mechanisms for governments.
+We examine domestic institutions as a source of variation in the availability of insulation and compensatory mechanisms for governments.
 Institutions mediate distributional struggles, providing opportunities for and obstacles to policy change (Steinmo, Thelen, and Longstreth 1992, Chp.
 1).
-A rich scholarship has shown how domestic institutions influence, among other things, industrial policy (Katzenstein 1985), labor market regulation (Martin and Swank 2012), privatization (Schmidt 1996), consumer prices (Rogowski and Kayser 2002), taxation (Scheve and Stasavage 2010, Steinmo 1989), and varieties of capitalism (Hall and
+A rich scholarship has shown how domestic institutions influence, among other things, industrial policy (Katzenstein 1985), labor market regulation (Martin and Swank 2012), privatization (Schmidt 1996), consumer prices (Rogowski and Kayser 2002), taxation (Scheve and Stasavage 2010; Steinmo 1989), and varieties of capitalism (Hall and Soskice 2001).

-Soskice 2001).
 By applying and extending this literature, we develop a typology of domestic institutional sources of insulation and compensation for demand-side and supply-side policies.

-The Institutional Sources of Insulation
+3.1 The Institutional Sources of Insulation

-Demand-side policy measures-like gasoline and carbon taxes-impose costs to shift consumption patterns in a direction supportive of economic transformation.
+Demand-side policy measures-like price reforms-impose costs to shift consumption patterns in a direction supportive of economic transformation.
 In liberal democracies, consumers who bear the cost of these measures can express their objections at the ballot box.
 Two factors should influence how insulated policymakers are from such electoral backlash.
 The first is electoral competition, or the probability that the largest party in the legislature will lose its seats plurality during the next election (Kayser and Lindstädt 2015).
 When governments enjoy low levels of competition, marginal changes in vote shares are less likely to remove them from power.
 The second is electoral accountability, or the ability of voters to identify political actors responsible for policy changes and sanction them accordingly (Powell and Whitten 1993).
 When accountability is low, it is difficult for voters to identify responsible parties and remove them from office.

 Electoral rules shape both competition and accountability.
-Because seats-votes elasticities tend to be lower under proportional representation (PR), governments elected under these rules tend to enjoy systematically lower levels of competition (Kayser and Lindstädt 2015; Persson and Tabellini 1999; Rogowski and Kayser 2002).
+We expect broadly different levels of insulation under proportional representation (PR) versus majoritarian rules.
+Because seats-votes elasticities tend to be lower under PR, governments elected under these rules tend to enjoy systematically lower levels of competition and hence less sensitivity to the interests of diffuse consumers, who constitute a large proportion of voting citizens (Kayser and Lindstädt 2015; Persson and Tabellini 1999; Rogowski and Kayser 2002).
 At the same time, PR tends to produce multi-party coalition governments, while majoritarian rules tend to produce single-party ones.
 Given their higher clarity of responsibility, voters should find it easier to punish single-party governments compared to multi-party ones (Persson, Roland, and Tabellini 2007; Powell and Whitten 1993).
-The overall result is that governments should tend to experience higher levels of electoral insulation under proportional than majoritarian rules, and therefore less fear from backlash by consumers bearing costs.
-Indeed, previous studies find evidence that PR is associated with higher consumer prices generally (Rogowski and Kayser 2002), as well as higher policy costs pushed on consumers in the case of climate and energy reforms (Finnegan 2019; Lipscy 2018).
+The overall result is that governments should tend to experience higher levels of electoral insulation under proportional than majoritarian rules, and therefore less fear from backlash by diffuse consumers bearing the costs of transformative policies.
+Indeed, previous studies find evidence that PR is associated with higher consumer prices generally (Rogowski and Kayser 2002), as well as higher policy costs imposed on consumers in the case of climate and energy reforms (Finnegan 2019; Lipscy 2018).